zachvalenta/jvns.ca/content/post/2017-09-28-tech-illustrations.markdown

 this cartoon doesn't mention etcd even once!
 So I don't think this cartoon would really have helped me understand Kubernetes.

-So if you're trying to teach something, I think it's important to make sure that your cartoons
+I think there are kind of 2 ways to use drawings to teach:

+1. draw diagrams / cartoons that make what you're teaching more **clear**
+2. use drawings to make what you're teaching more **fun**

+Making concepts more clear and more fun are both great goals!
+Making things fun can be a good way to make people pay attention and make hard concepts seem less intimidating!

+But when I'm working on illustrations I find it useful to think about whether my drawings are actually helping explain the concept or whether they're just fun (like drawing a picture of a shark when talking about Wireshark!).

+In this children's illustrated guide to kubernetes, I think the drawings mostly serve to make the content seem more **fun** -- almost all the actual content is in the text.
+I think if you removed all the giraffe drawings the document would contain basically the same information!
+This is not a bad thing necessarily but I usually like to have more informational content in my drawings.

 ### tools that make it easy

 The tools I use today to make these are (see [this interview for more](https://usesthis.com/interviews/julia.evans/))

-* a Samsung Chromebook Plus (though any samsung tablet with an S-pen will do. or an ipad with the apple pencil!)
+* a Samsung Chromebook Plus (though any samsung tablet with an S-pen will work.
+Or an ipad with the apple pencil!)
 * the Squid app for Android (goodnotes for ipad is good too!)
 * that's it!